Information about Quinidine

 Common side effects of Quinidine

-Nausea, Vomiting, Ringing in ear, Abdominal pain, Orthostatic hypotension (sudden lowering of blood pressure on standing), Headache, Hypoglycemia (low blood sugar level), Dysphoria (state of generalized dissatisfaction with life), Diarrhea, Visual disturbance, Deafness
+Nausea, Vomiting, Ringing in ear, Abdominal pain, Orthostatic hypotension (sudden lowering of blood pressure on standing), Headache, Hypoglycemia (low blood glucose level), Dysphoria (state of generalized dissatisfaction with life), Diarrhea, Visual impairment, Deafness

 Expert advice for Quinidine